-The parks and open space classification system identifies the types of parks and open spaces in existing and future parks and open system and establish criteria for per capita ratios, size, use, amenities and features, walking distance, location and programs, etc. for each classification category.
+A parks and open space classification system will be developed to identify the types of parks and open spaces in existing and future parks and open system and establish criteria for per capita ratios, size, use, amenities and features, walking distance, location and programs, etc. for each classification category.

-The parks and open space classification system includes a range of parks and open spaces including Destination Parks, City -Wide Parks highlighting natural and cultural heritage features, Community Parks, Neighbourhood Parks and Open Space Lands.
+The parks and open space classification system will include a range of parks and open spaces including neighbourhood parks and urban open spaces; one-of-a-kind destination parks; special-purpose parks highlighting natural and cultural heritage features; and river valley parklands.